albertleigh/openfin-react-doc/src/markdowns/en-US/start/installation.md

 ### Wanna get hands dirty?

-> Not having fun with the installer, please check the [openfin-js-cli] and its corresponding section of this document
+> Not having fun with the installer, please check the [openfin-js-cli] and its corresponding sections of this document
 > to dig into the template codes for more.
 Have fun~